vic2019/flickpicks/README.md

 `npm run dev`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Please refer its documentation for more information.
+Please refer to its documentation for more information.